Table of Contents

 - Birth defects - in the testicles, penis, or kidneys (also known as congenital abnormalities)

-- Family History - Testicular Cancer is greater in men whose brother or father has had the disease.
+- Family History - for men whose brother or father has had the disease

-- Previous Testicular Cancer - Men who have had testicular cancer are at increased risk of developing cancer in the other testicle.
+- Previous Testicular Cancer - for men who’ve had this cancer in the past in the other testicle

-- Undescended Testicle (Cryptorchidism) - A Testicular Cancer risk is increased in males with a testicle that does not move down into the scrotum.
-(Note: This risk does not change even after surgery to move the testicle into the scrotum.)
+- Undescended Testicle (Cryptorchidism) - for men with a testicle that does not move down into the scrotum at birth (Note: even after surgery to place the testicle in the scrotum)

 Signs & Symptoms

-- Dull ache in the lower abdomen, back, or groin
+- A dull ache in the lower abdomen, back, or groin

-- Painless lump or swelling in a testicle
+- A lump or swelling in a testicle, with no pain

 Diagnosis and Staging